-The location of a firm's headquarters doesn't necessarily tell you about the location of their developers.
-To understand what working with the firm will look like when your project starts, get more details on where the developers are located and how they work.
+The location of a firm’s headquarters doesn’t necessarily tell you about the location of their developers.
+To understand what working with the firm will look like when your project starts, get more details on where their developers are and how they work.

 4. How involved will you be throughout the development process?

 This is a clarifying question to help you understand how much involvement firms will require from you.
 The answer will usually depend on the firm's approach and whether or not they're developing the project for you or with your team.
 The answer you're looking for here will depend on your specific needs and the expertise that you may have in-house.